‘Digital Asset Security’: Was the Term Made Up by the SEC?

 In a post on X, the Democratic Congressman went all out and doubled down on the issue at hand.

 Jennifer Schulp, Director of Financial Regulation Studies at the Cato Institute’s Center for Monetary and Financial Alternatives, did not mince words either during her testimony regarding the SEC’s misguided strategy for regulating cryptocurrency.
-She discussed how the SEC’s registration requirements do not align well with digital assets and that the same applies to the regulations being enforced on exchanges.
+She discussed how the SEC’s registration requirements do not align well with digital assets.
+She said the same applies to the regulations being enforced on exchanges.
 Furthermore, she strongly asserted that enforcing existing rules can be effective when they provide clear guidance.
 Yet the SEC’s current strategy leaves much uncertainty around digital assets.
 This lack of clarity essentially results in a ban on crypto activity in the United States.

 Robinhood’s Daniel Gallagher: Contending with “innovation-killing federal regulatory uncertainty”